This page defines the RFP-Liability billing process.

 - The last field shows the amount remaining to be billed.
 This is the total value of the contract with change orders less any invoices that have previously been generated.
 Any value in this field indicates the job is not billed 100%.

 On the right side of the screen, you see a similar list of numbers.
 These are change orders that were created after the sales order was created.
+Obviously, if there are no change orders on this sales order, the list will be blank.
 Each change order will have a unique number as well as a description and amount.
 If the change order has been approved by the customer, you will see another green Invoice button.
 Change orders that have not yet been approved and committed will have a red label stating Not Approved.

 The percentage amount shown on each change order indicates if the individual change order is fully billed or not.
 Normally, when a change order is invoiced, you’ll see a 100% under the % Invoiced heading.
 However, if your system administrator has enabled the partial change order billing option (Settings > Module Settings > Proposals > Accounting (tab) > Enable Change Order Progressive Invoices) this percentage displays how much of the change order has been invoiced.